Stability of Weighted Majority Voting under Estimated Weights: Introduction

 The rest of this paper is organized as follows.
-Related work is presented in Section 2.
-Section 3 describes the formal framework to study WMV mechanism.
-Section 4 deals with how \trust{} and \trustworthiness{} affect the decision accuracy of WMV.
-Section 5 shows the two types of stability of WMV, and provides corresponding results.
-Each of these sections presents numerical experiments to demonstrate the results.
+In Section 2 the related work is presented.
+In Section 3 we introduce a formal framework to study WMV decision rule.
+In Section 4 we present how \trust{} and \trustworthiness{} influence the decision accuracy of WMV.
+In Section 5 we analyze the two types of stability.
+The numerical analysis is also performed where needed to demonstrate theories.